2.4 Use of Service Center Facilities by External Users

 - The location where the service is to be performed.

 The Proposal Routing Sheet (PRS) must be signed by either the school Dean (academic centers) or the Provost (administrative centers).
 The Service Center Manager is responsible for distributing the signed PRS and proposal to the following University departments for review and approval:

 - Property Management Office

-Academic centers must renew their approvals every few years by completing a new PRS and proposal.
+Academic centers should renew their approvals every five years by completing a new PRS and proposal.
 Administrative centers are granted approval until circumstances dictate that an approval renewal is required.

 B. Rate(s) Charged to External Users

 The minimum rate charged to external users includes the rate charged to internal users, plus sales tax, where appropriate as determined by the University Accounting Officer (Controller's Office), plus the appropriate Facilities and Administrative (indirect) cost rate.
 A service center may charge an external user a premium rate above that charged to internal users for the same type of service if this is included in the center's proposal.
 Written approval must be obtained from both the University Accounting Officer and RAPC if the decision to charge a premium rate is made after the blanket proposal has been approved.
 This premium may be used to offset service center costs.

 One of several different state and county sales tax rates may apply.
 Any tax imposed will be a cost passed on to the service center user.
 Any sales tax collected becomes a University liability.
 Sales tax is assessed on cost of goods sold, the service center charge (mark-up) and applicable Facilities and Administrative cost.
 Refer to Fingate.
 Sales and Use Tax or contact the Accounting Officer, Controller's Office for assistance.
 Sales tax is not applicable if there is no exchange of tangible personal property, i.e. only services are involved.
 Note that photocopy charges for personal use by students, faculty, or staff are subject to sales tax